sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/01 - Waking Up.md

 A space where they remembered the Badge Seller being - but nobody was there right now.

+*Or maybe they just couldn't see him.*

+Alex assumed that, whatever power he actually had, probably allowed him to control who saw him - they didn't remember anyone other than Hat Kid interacting with or even perceiving him in the game...

 Of course they would have caught the inter-dimensional traveller's attention.

+*Nothing to see here...*

 They turned back around, took a deep breath, and continued along.